akazukin5151/koneko-old/README.md

 ## Structure and maintenence

+* APIHandler can be instantiated in api.py and modules should refer to that instance
 * Re-write AbstractGallery in the style and form of Users (and merging GalleryLikeMode(s) into it).
 Might be even possible to pull out a more abstract core.

 # FAQ